Fomo notifies users who reach 90%, 100%, or 120% of their plan's monthly notification limit.

 What Happens when Accounts are Paused

-Every month (of your billing cycle) on the first day, all plan limits are reset to zero and notifications automatically turn back on.
+Every month on the first day of your billing cycle, all plan limits are reset to zero and notifications automatically turn back on.

-Data will continue to stream into your Events queue, and existing connections or integrations do not require any re-configuration.
+Data will continue to stream into your Events queue, and existing connections or integrations will not require any re-configuration.

 Upgrading vs Downgrading